UN Aid Chief Warns Of 'Apocalyptic' Consequences Of Gaza Shortages

 "So aid getting in through land routes to the south and for Rafah, and the people dislodged by Rafah is almost nil," Griffiths added.

-- 'Disaster' -The UN said on Saturday that 800,000 people had been "forced to flee" Israel's assault on Hamas militants in Rafah.
+The UN said on Saturday that 800,000 people had been "forced to flee" Israel's assault on Hamas in Rafah.

 With fuel, food and medicine running out, Griffiths said the military action in the southern Gazan city was "exactly what we feared it would be".